 An ectopic pregnancy is a pregnancy that occurs outside the uterus.
 Most commonly it occurs in a fallopian tube.
-There is often no clear reason why the embryo implanted in an inhospitable environment and there may be no early indications that this pregnancy is anything unusual.
+There is often no clear reason why the embryo implants in an inhospitable environment, and there may be no early indications that this pregnancy is anything unusual.
 But once that baby has implanted outside of the uterus, his days are numbered.
-We currently have no way to transplant those embryos into the uterus and if they continue to grow in a fallopian tube, the tube may rupture which may impair future fertility or even cause internal bleeding leading to death of the mother.
+We currently have no way to transplant those embryos into the uterus and if they continue to grow in a fallopian tube, the tube may rupture, which may impair future fertility or even cause internal bleeding leading to the death of the mother.
 It can be a very frightening experience.

 So for the woman looking for some camaraderie in this difficult journey or for those of you who want to better empathize with a friend who has suffered an ectopic pregnancy, here are some things to know:

-The pain is incredible: And I’m talking about the physical pain.
+And I’m talking about the physical pain.
 I couldn’t straighten up or walk during the worst of the pain.
 I can’t really describe the pain, but it doesn’t feel like cramping the way you might expect a miscarriage would.
 It was just like a sharp lump of pain and nothing could fix it.
-I also was so wanting to protect my unborn child that I didn’t want to take anything for pain.
-My second ectopic pregnancy I ended up collapsing on the ER floor before somebody put me on a gurney in a hallway while I waited to see a doctor.
+I also so wanted to protect my unborn child that I didn’t want to take anything for pain.
+During my second ectopic pregnancy, I ended up collapsing on the ER floor before somebody put me on a gurney in a hallway while I waited to see a doctor.
 This is a pretty traumatic way to be initiated into losing your baby.